JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-layout.md

 ## What's next

-* For a deep dive, see [Jetpack Compose documentation](https://developer.android.com/develop/ui/compose/layouts).
+* For a deep dive on layouts, see [Jetpack Compose documentation](https://developer.android.com/develop/ui/compose/layouts).
 * Learn about the [lifecycle](compose-lifecycle.md) of components.